milenkovicm/ballista_extensions/README.md

 let df = df.sample(0.30, None)?;
 ```

-To implement this functionality, it is necessary to implement new logical and physical plan operators.
+To implement this functionality, it is necessary to implement new logical plan extension, physical operators and extend `DataFrame` to expose new operator.

 >
 > [!WARNING]
 > Please do not use implemented sampling operator for production, statisticians would not approve it, probably.
 >

-This project outlines the steps required to implement this functionality and integrate it with Ballista:
+This demo will provide:

 - Custom DataFusion (logical and physical) nodes.
 - Logical and physical extension codecs.